Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Simplified parquet method

-In this section, we introduce the simplified parquet method in Ref.~\cite{doi:10.1143/JPSJ.79.094707}, in which the numerical cost is much lower than that of the non-simplified parquet method since we should practically consider just one of the three variables $(k,k',q)$.
-Before we start to introduce the simplified parquet method, we define the following notation which indicates the set of the degrees of freedom, the frequencies, and wave vectors.
+In this section, we introduce the simplified parquet method developed in Ref.~\cite{doi:10.1143/JPSJ.79.094707}, in which the numerical cost is much lower than that of the non-simplified parquet method since we should practically consider just one of the three variables $(k,k',q)$.
+Since the simplified parquet method in Ref.~\cite{doi:10.1143/JPSJ.79.094707} has not been extended for multi-band systems, we extend it for our purpose.
+We show here this multi-band version of the simplified parquet method.
+There are differences between coefficients in Ref.~\cite{doi:10.1143/JPSJ.79.094707} and in our notation.
+These come from the difference in treatments of $1/2$ factor which is needed to avoid the double counting of diagrams in pp channel.
+This factor emerges in the definitions of the vertices in our notation while it emerges in the Bethe-Salpeter equation in Ref.~\cite{doi:10.1143/JPSJ.79.094707}.
+Before we start introducing the simplified parquet method, we define the following notation which indicates the set of the degrees of freedom, the frequencies, and wave vectors.

 In the presence of SU(2) symmetry in spin space, the full vertex can be divided into four channels c(charge), s(spin), e(even), o(odd) in terms of the parity of spin.

 We can rewrite Eq.~(\ref{eq:2020-06-14-15-03}) as follows by replacements of variables and indices.